How To Prepare Your House Against Looters

 Will Showing the World You Will Fight Put You in More Danger?

-If people know you’re defending something of value, that may prompt them to be attracted to your home and try to get what it is you’re trying to defend.
+If people know you’re defending something of value, they may be attracted to your home and try to get what you’re trying to protect, especially if it is left out in plain sight.

 If you live out in the boonies, you can turn your home into a fortress and nobody will know.
-And, anyone that happens to stumble upon it could be in for a nasty surprise.
+And, anyone stumbling upon it could be in for a nasty surprise.

-But, if you live in a very populated area, you have to be a little more careful.
-Giving your house a Stalingrad look will both annoy your neighbors and draw attention to looters.
-So you need to prepare your home for looters without too many visible changes.
+But you must be more careful if you live in a very populated area.
+Giving your house a Stalingrad look will annoy your neighbors and draw attention to looters.
+So you must prepare your home for looters without too many visible changes or signage.

 How to Prepare Your House Against Looters

 I want to educate you on how to prepare your home against looters, but I also DO NOT want to generate a political stance on this.
-The bottom line is that at any time or any point in our lives this kind of thing can and does happen.
-I want you to know what to do and how to prevent it and protect your home.
+The bottom line is that this can and does happen at any time or any point in our lives.
+I want you to know what to do, how to prevent it, and how to protect your home.

 Secure the Area Around Your Home

-If it looks easy to get into, your home is going to be a target.
+Your home will be a target if it looks easy to get into.
 You can’t protect yourself or your home if you can’t secure the area around it.
-The trick is to secure the area around your home without it being obvious to your neighbors or to looters.
+The trick is to ensure the area around your home and its contents are not easily visible to your neighbors or looters.

 Get an Alarm System